Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

 I feel like what I need to do here is reflective grunt work.
 Just as it's been a useful exercise to transcribe parts of other works (such as when I transcribed [[further-reading-from-the-ethical-slut]]), I should transcribe pieces of protocol to create a step-by-step description of how to produce the mutant cell population of dendritic cells without HLA-1.
 I'm struggling with a predominantly psychological barrier.
 It doesn't feel like "real work" to copy bits of two other protocols into a new synthetic form with a different outcome, and I don't know how to make doing it feel like "real work" that needs to be done.
 So I'm sitting on it and being frustrated at myself.

+...my vocabulary is imperfect to this work.
+I "can" read the material... but it might be important to admit that I can read it only with difficulty.
+I think I would gain a lot of fluency if I could have a worksheet of the terms.
+Give definitions with a blank, so I could fill in the label on them.
+I like doing assignments of that kind, although I know also that I can gain fluency by pushing myself to continued study.

+(Quoted from Source)
+As advanced options for HLA matching in allogeneic settings, two strategies were explored.
+First, we generated HLA class I pseudo-homozygous iPSCs from HLA heterozygous donors by allele-specific genome editing to reduce the number of donors needed.
+Second, given the pivotal role of HLA-C for suppressing NK cells, we deleted HLA-A and HLA-B biallelically and retained a single haplotype of HLA-C to generate HLA-C-retained iPSCs (also preserving non-canonical HLA-E, -F, and -G), which greatly expand donor compatibility.
+In both cases, the cells were capable of suppressing T and NK cell activity while retaining HLA expression and antigen presentation to a certain extent.
+Moreover, this strategy can be combined with HLA class II depletion by a targeted KO of class II major histocompatibility complex transactivator (CIITA), if necessary.

+"While retaining HLA expression" is potentially troubling.
+"While retaining antigen presentation" is potentially key.
+Part of what's exciting about the experimental variation I've proposed on this research, is that I can approach the unknown in experimentation.
+I want to do something whose results I cannot clearly predict from available research, in the hopes of improving the predictive power of future research.

+---

 ---
 Back to [[authors-nonfiction]]